-As pretty as the glass is, I reconsidered because I didn’t want to see clutter through it.
+As pretty as the glass is, I didn’t want to see clutter through it.
 So I reinstalled the solid panels behind the glass as a backer.
-As you’ll see later, the front of the panels that show through the glass are the same light grey colour as our wall paint.
+As you’ll see later, the front of the panels that show through the glass are the same light grey colour as our wall paint (Benjamin Moore’s Balboa Mist).
 The effect it gives makes it look like the glass is back painted.

 Start the retainer at one corner and go all the way around in one continuous piece.

-The retainer gets pushed under the lip of the frame to hold the glass tight.
+Push the retainer under the lip of the frame to hold the glass tight.
 It gets cut once it meets at the starting point.

 Here’s the first door installed.
 Only 7 more pieces of glass to cut!